 Interoperability - The ability to make systems and organizations work together; or in the video sense, the ability for two video conferencing systems to connect with each other.
 Systems that operate on the same protocol are interoperable with each other.

 IP Telephony - Internet Protocol telephony is a general term for the technologies that use the Internet Protocol’s packets switched connections to exchange voice, fax, and other forms of information, avoiding PSTN.

 Jitter - Any deviation in, or displacement of, the signal pulses in a high-frequency digital signal.
-The deviation can be in terms of amplitude, phase timing or the width of the signal pulse.
+The deviation can be in terms of amplitude, phase timing, or the width of the signal pulse.

 Load Balancing - Refers to efficiently distributing incoming network traffic across a group of backend servers, in a manner that maximizes speed and capacity utilization and ensures that no one server is overworked, which could degrade performance.

-Multiprotocol Label Switching (MPLS) - A protocol-agnostic routing technique designed to speed up and shape traffic flows across enterprise wide area and service provider networks, created as a more efficient alternative to traditional IP routing,
+Multiprotocol Label Switching (MPLS) - A protocol-agnostic routing technique designed to speed up and shape traffic flows across enterprise-wide area and service provider networks, created as a more efficient alternative to traditional IP routing,

 Noise Cancellation - Also known as active noise control (ANC), active noise reduction (ANR), is a method for reducing unwanted sound by the addition of a second sound specifically designed to cancel the first.

-Packet loss - Occurs when one or more packets of data travelling across a computer network fail to reach their destination.
+Packet loss - Occurs when one or more packets of data traveling across a computer network fail to reach their destination.
 Packet loss is either caused by errors in data transmission, typically across wireless networks or network congestion.